 For the UE capabilities requiring coordination between E-UTRA and NR (i.e. band combinations, baseband processing capabilities and the maximum power for FR1 the UE can use in SCG) or between NR MN and NR SN (i.e. band combinations, baseband processing capabilities), it is up to the MN to decide on how to resolve the dependency between MN and SN configurations.
 The MN then provides the resulting UE capabilities usable for SCG configuration to the SN, including the list of allowed MR-DC band combinations and feature sets, and the SN indicates the selected band combination and feature set to the MN.
 When subsequently reconfiguring the SCG, the SN should inform the MN whenever the band combination and/or feature set it selected for the SCG changes (i.e. even if the selection concerns a band combination and feature set that is allowed).
 As part of an SN initiated SN modification, the SN may also indicate the desired UE capabilities usable for SCG configuration (e.g. a band combination and a feature set) outside those allowed by the MN (i.e. it may re-negotiate the UE capabilities for SCG configuration), and it is up to the MN to make the final decision whether to accept or reject the request.

 In EN-DC and MR-DC with 5GC, the MN may provide the UE radio capability ID to the SN.
+For EN-DC, the SN may retrieve the UE Radio Capability information associated to a UE radio capability ID from the MN.
 For MR-DC with 5GC, the SN may retrieve the UE radio capability information associated to a UE radio capability ID from the 5GC.

 END OF CHANGE